axelvaldez/radical-companies/_posts/2-missing-chapters/2023-02-18-rcoins-decentralized-minting-again.markdown

  <p>Your mobile can tirelessly look through all of the <span class="_paradigm">rCoin</span>&rsquo;s history and give you a go/no-go signal plus a recommended discount.
 As a side-note, we used to tell people this and they found it unbelievable, <span class="_quotespan">That&rsquo;s&hellip;  utopian!</span>.
 Well, chatGPT and the explosiong of AI this and AI that has managed to slap that attitude right out.</p>

 <h1>A Herculean Task Ahead</h1>
  <p>As we said at the top of this post, <span class="_paradigm">rCoin</span>s will have a herculean task ahead when it comes to stepping away from tradition.
-Change is perceived as a threat.</p>
+Any change is perceived as a threat and this will be perceived as the biggest of threats.</p>
- <p>We are counting on the fact that <span class="_paradigm">rCoin</span>s are on the right side of history.
-National governments and their banks are on the wrong side, holding us back.
+ <p>We are counting on the fact that <span class="_paradigm">rCoin</span>s are on the right side of history and national governments and their banks are on the wrong side, holding us back.
 Something is going to have to change.
-Perhaps the change will not result in <span class="_paradigm">rCoin</span>s, but it would be something close to it, that doesn&rsquo;t depend on national interests.</p>
+Perhaps the change will not result in <span class="_paradigm">rCoin</span>s, but it will not depend on national interests.</p>

 <h1>Did We Say Blockchain?</h1>
  <p>Finally, please note (pretty please) that we never said anything about <span class="_paradigm">rCoin</span>s being on a blockchain.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> They would have to be on a platform that guarantees their integrity, part of its legitimacy, but we don&rsquo;t specify what that platform is.
 The technology to do it sustainably is either here or within reach.</p>
- <p>Even if we end up with less-than-bullet proof technology, the worst that could happen is that each person involved will invest a relatively small amount on the not-quite-legitimate <span class="_paradigm">rCoin</span>s.
-But this act itself will go into the <span class="_paradigm">rCoin</span>&rsquo;s history.
-People will have lots of <em>caveat emptor</em> and can check “the quality and suitability of goods before a purchase is made.”<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></a></p>
+ <p>Even if we end up with less-than-bullet proof technology, the worst that could happen is that each person involved will invest a relatively small amount on the unfamiliar <span class="_paradigm">rCoin</span>s.
+People will have lots of concerns and can check &ldquo;the quality and suitability of goods before a purchase is made.&ldquo;<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></a></p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>